soewal19/lnu_summer_school/yolo8/user_guide.md

-pip install -r requirements.txt or run file into windows setup_and_run.bat
+pip install -r requirements.txt or run file into windows setup_and_run.bat Double-click setup_and_run.bat to execute it.
+This will set up the environment and run the pipeline.
 Preparing the Dataset
 Place your recorded football match videos in the videos directory.
 The videos ould be in .mp4 format.